 What Are the Issues With Zero Waste Packaging?

-As we’ve established, aiming for zero waste packaging isn’t necessarily an easy process — particularly depending on what your product is.
+As we've established, aiming for zero-waste packaging isn't necessarily an easy process — mainly depending on what your product is.

-Some of the key issues with zero waste packaging include:
+Some of the critical issues with zero-waste packaging include the following:

 The Future of Zero Waste Packaging

-The widespread adoption of zero waste packaging is still far in the future.
-But knowing about this trend — and how it could potentially benefit your company and clients — is key as the industry moves towards more sustainable options.
+The widespread adoption of zero-waste packaging is still far in the future.
+But knowing about this trend — and how it could potentially benefit your company and clients — is vital as the industry moves towards more sustainable options.

-In the meantime, if you’re looking to reduce the use of packaging materials or move towards more sustainable and efficient materials and processes, consider a packaging audit.
-It can help you assess where you stand — and what your company’s future could look like.
+In the meantime, consider a packaging audit if you're looking to reduce the use of packaging materials or move towards more sustainable and efficient materials and processes.
+It can help you assess where you stand — and what your company's future could look like.